eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/b-re-issuance-and-batch-issuance-of-pids-and-attestations.md

 Re-issuance of a PID or attestation for this reason will have an impact on the User, because they will notice that their attribute values have been changed.
-For transparency reasons, it seems necessary to require that the Wallet Unit notifies the User about such a change.
+In this case Users should consent.

+Question

+1. What should happen if User does not consent?

 ### 3.4 Synchronous issuing